Ultraviolet Spectropolarimetry: on the origin of rapidly rotating B stars: Sample selection and proposed observations

 To complement the UV data, we will organize a specific watch of our targets in the context of existing monitoring networks.
-For example, the Be Star Spectra (BeSS) observing network and database (initialized and currently run by one of us, C.N.) involves dozens of active observers who specialize in Be star spectroscopy and regularly contribute to peer-reviewed scientific publications \citep[\textit{e.g.}][]{Naze2019, Richardson2021}.
+For example, the Be Star Spectra (BeSS) observing network and database (initiated and run by one of us, C.N.) involves dozens of active observers who specialize in Be star spectroscopy and regularly contribute to peer-reviewed scientific publications \citep[\textit{e.g.,}][]{Naze2019, Richardson2021}.
 This combination of professional and amateur facilities will allow us to get optical spectra preceding and during the Polstar mission.
 The flexibility of this network will allow for time-series optical spectra to coincide with the Polstar observations of our targets.
-This strategy is currently being employed to monitor Be stars simultaneous with, e.g., the TESS space photometry mission \citep{Ricker2015}, and is easily adaptable to Polstar.
-The visible spectra will allow us to consider the physical conditions in a larger volume of the gas, typically out to about 10 stellar radii.
-The Polstar data will reveal conditions on the stellar surface and near the central star (and potentially any interaction of disk material with a companion).
-In particular, it is useful to have the optical data to determine the global properties of the disk (or lack thereof) at a given Polstar epoch, especially since the disks are variable in general and may not exist at all at certain times.
-Additionally, this ground-based observing network can be used to trigger UV observations in the event of a sudden mass ejection episode.
+This strategy is currently being employed to monitor Be stars simultaneous with, \textit{e.g.}, the TESS space photometry mission \citep{Ricker2015}, and is easily adaptable to Polstar.
+Additionally, the ground-based observing network can be used to trigger UV observations in the event of a sudden mass ejection episode.
 These events are inherently unpredictable, but at the earliest stages imprint certain characteristic signals in optical data, and can thus (with a short time lag) be captured with Polstar.

+The Polstar data will reveal conditions on the stellar surface and near the central star, and any wind (and potentially any interaction of disk material with a companion).
+On the other hand, the visible spectra will allow us to consider the physical conditions in a larger volume of the gas, typically out to about 10 stellar radii.
+This will allow us to determine the global properties of the disk (or lack thereof) at a given Polstar epoch, especially since the disks are variable in general and may not exist at all at certain times.